XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 and iText 7 will automatically go into the pdfCalligraph code when text instructions are encountered that contain Indic texts, or a script that is written from right to left.

-The iText layout module will automatically look for the pdfCalligraph module on the classpath if Indic/Arabic text is encountered by the Renderer Framework.
-If pdfCalligraph is available, iText will call its functionality to provide the correct glyph shapes to write to the PDF file. iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded on the classpath.
+The iText layout module will automatically look for the pdfCalligraph module in its dependencies if Indic/Arabic text is encountered by the Renderer Framework.
+If pdfCalligraph is available, iText will call its functionality to provide the correct glyph shapes to write to the PDF file. iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded on the classpath/as a binary.

-The exact dependencies to load are:
+Instructions for loading dependencies can be found on http://developers.itextpdf.com/itext-7 .
+The exact dependencies you need are:

 * the pdfCalligraph library itself
 * the license key library

-pdfCalligraph exposes a number of APIs so that it can be reached from iText Core, but these APIs do not have to be called by code in applications that leverage pdfCalligraph.
+pdfCalligraph exposes a number of APIs so that it can be reached from the iText Core code, but these APIs do not have to be called by code in applications that leverage pdfCalligraph.

 This code will just work: